measurement-kit/measurement-kit/doc/api/common/parallel.md

 # BUGS

-The `parallel` implementation assumes that all the continuations would run in the same thread, therefore the state used to decide when all continuations have completed is not thread safe.
+The `parallel` implementation assumes that all the continuations will run in the same thread, therefore the state used to decide when all continuations have completed is not thread safe.